saransridatha/hospital_db/README.md

 ```
 Replace `<mysql-UserName>` with your MySQL username.
 Enter you MySql password if you've set already, else leave it empty and hit enter.
-Incase if root password for MySql is not set,
+Incase if root password for MySQL is not set,
 1. Enter this command in terminal:
    ```bash
    mysql -u root -p